cybertec-postgresql/pgwatch2/docs/custom_installation.rst

       If you see metrics trickling into the "pgwatch2_metrics" database (metric names are mapped to table names and tables are auto-created), then congratulations - the deployment is working!
 When using some more aggressive *preset metrics config* then there are usually still some errors though, due to the fact that some more extensions or privileges are missing on the monitored database side.
+See the according chapter :ref:`here <preparing_databases>`.

    NB!
 When you're compiling your own gatherer then the executable file will be named just *pgwatch2* instead of *pgwatch2-daemon* to avoid mixups.